 Health Maintenance Organization (HMO) plans

-Most HMOs require a person to use the plan’s network of healthcare providers, unless emergency care is necessary.
+Most HMOs require a person to use the plan’s network of healthcare professionals, except in the case of emergency care.

-A person must select a primary care doctor from within the network, and if they need specialist care, the doctor must write a referral letter.
-The exception to this rule is for regular specialist services, such as mammograms.
+A person must choose a primary care doctor from within the network, and if the person needs specialist care, the doctor must write a referral letter.
+This rule has an exception for regular specialist services, such as mammograms.

-With some HMO plans, a person can use providers outside the network, but this may involve an increased cost.
+With some HMO plans, a person can use healthcare professionals outside the network, but this may involve an increased cost.

 Preferred Provider Organization (PPO) plans